astonbitecode/scakka-zoo-cache/README.md

 The library caches data using a [ZooKeeper](http://zookeeper.apache.org/doc/r3.4.9/api/index.html) instance, by specifying watches in the `znode`s that should be cached.

-The paths and the subtrees to cache are defined using the library's API.
+The paths to be cached are defined using the library's API.
+Subtrees and children of the defined paths to cache are _automatically cached_ as well.

 Whenever something changes in the ZooKeeper, watches are activated and the cache _eventually follows the change_ (add/remove nodes and data).